psu13/mutable-hakyll/posts/internet-music-stories.md

 Describe this world to any music dork in the 80s and they would think you were talking about heaven on Earth.

 But, it's not all great.
-And, the software that you have to use to _mine_ this bounty at times seems designed to actually keep you from finding the thing that you _know_ is there.
+Records are now just so much digital data, "software" if you will (although I hate that term for it, because it's just data).
+As such you have to use other software to access it, and as we all know the software that you have to use sometimes seems designed to actually [_prevent_ you from finding the thing](./the-martinu-bug.html) that you _know_ is there.
+This aspect of the new world has always been puzzling but with enough experience it becomes clear why it has to be that way.

-Below I have three thoughts about experiencing recorded music in the age of the Internet, and some of what I learned about things after having these experiences.
+So, story time.

 #### I Could Not Find CHRVCHES